personofnorank/truemindconsulting/content/services.md

     weight: 4
 ---

-### Operational resilience
-Build, improve or assure an operational resilience capability in your organisation, understanding not just regulatory or framework requirements but also the nuances of how your organisation works and what's most important to you.

-*Tried and tested experience building, improving and assuring operational resilience in regulated industries.*

 ### Operating model and organisation design
 Diagnose issues with your operating model, or work with you to design and implement a new one, starting from understanding the purpose and culture of your organisation.